 Parish Councils were created in 1894 to protect the interests of rural communities.
 Ticknall Parish Council had its first meeting on 4 December 1894, in the Parochial Schoolroom in Tickenhall, as Ticknall was then known.

-Ticknall parish is a small farming community, located on the southern tip of South Derbyshire made up of 270 houses.
-506 people are currently on the electoral register.
+Ticknall parish is a small farming community, located on the southern tip of South Derbyshire made up of about 270 dwellings.
+Ticknall has a population of just 642 people (2018).
 The Parish stretches from Foremark Reservoir to the west, Staunton Harold Reservoir to the east, Seven Spouts farm to the north and Heath Farm in Ashby de la Zouch to the south.
 It is a typical long straggling village and the village envelope itself starts at The Green on Ashby Road, to the Market Place on Main Street.
 It has a large conservation area, which stretches right out to Top Farm, The Grange and Melbourne Lane.
-It contains many listed buildings including the bridge over Main Street.
+It contains many listed buildings including the old tramway bridge over Main Street.
 More information about the history of Ticknall can be found on the Ticknall Preservation and Historical Society web pages.

 Additional meetings for Financial Planning and site planning meetings are arranged as necessary and there is also an established Grange User Group Meeting, chaired by Councillor Nigel Picken, which handles the detailed management of the recreation ground.
 All groups and parties involved with or impacted by the Grange are invited to attend.